Mobile application security audits objectives

-Some of the benefits included in mobile application security audits are:
+Some of the benefits included in mobile application security assessments are:

 - Identification of vulnerabilities in the application's authentication mechanisms.

 - Detection of sensitive information storage in the context of the application.

 - Identification of bad practices in the use of Webviews.